-The interpersonal vs intrapersonal skills debate is one you might have heard of before.
+The interpersonal vs. intrapersonal skills debate is widespread.
 Is it better to possess interpersonal communication skills or intrapersonal perception?

-Developing both your interpersonal and intrapersonal people skills will help you in the long run.
-Not only will these skills turn you into a more effective communicator, but you’ll also enhance your problem-solving abilities as well as develop your empathy, introspection, and self-awareness.
+Developing your interpersonal vs. intrapersonal people skills will help you in the long run.
+They turn you into a more effective communicator, enhance your problem-solving abilities, and develop your empathy, introspection, and self-awareness.

-Interpersonal communication is communication that takes place between two or more people.
-Intrapersonal communication is communication that takes place within the self.
+Interpersonal communication refers to the interaction that takes place between two or more people.
+Intrapersonal communication, on the other hand, is communication and connection with yourself.

 Someone with great interpersonal communication is adept at speaking with others.
 They’re able to get their message across efficiently and effectively.
-They’re good listeners and are active participants when both conveying and receiving a message.
+Additionally, they’re good listeners and active participants when both conveying and receiving a message.

-Interpersonal communication skills are highly sought after by employers.
-Here are a few interpersonal skills that could help you nail your next interview or team project:
+Here are a few examples of interpersonal skills that could help you nail your next interview or team project:

 - Active listening

 - Clear verbal communication